Opinion formation in time-varying social networks: The case of the naming game: Datasets

 \section{Datasets}

 For the purpose of the investigation of the NG dynamics on time-varying networks, we consider two specific real-world face-to-face contact datasets and present our results on each of them.
+Both the datasets are obtained from SocioPatterns Collaboration (http://www.sociopatterns.org/datasets/).
+The data collection infrastructure uses active RFID devices embedded in conference badges to detect and store face-to-face proximity relations of persons wearing the badges.
+These devices can detect face-to-face proximity (1-1.5 meter) of individuals wearing the badge with a temporal resolution of 20 seconds.
+A detailed description of the datasets on which we conduct our experiments are as follows:

-Both the datasets are obtained from http://www.sociopatterns.org/datasets/.
-The first dataset we consider is the face-to-face interaction data of visitors of the Science Gallery in Dublin, Ireland during the spring of 2009 at the event of art-science exhibition ``INFECTIOUS: STAY AWAY''.
-The dataset contains the cumulative daily networks of the visitors for sixty-nine days~\cite{Isella2011166}.
-The nodes represent visitors of the Science Gallery while the edges represent close-range face-to-face proximity (measured using RFID devices carried by each visitor) between the concerned persons.
-The weights associated with the edges are the number of 20 seconds intervals during which close-range face-to-face proximity could be detected.
-Thus, these daily networks can be thought of as sixty-nine snapshots of a time-varying societal structure with a periodicity of 24 hours.
-We will refer to this as the SG dataset.
+\textbf{SCIENCE GALLERY}: The dataset comprises of face-to-face interaction data of visitors of the Science Gallery in Dublin, Ireland during the spring of 2009 at the event of art-science exhibition ``INFECTIOUS: STAY AWAY''~\cite{Isella2011166}.

-We also consider the time-resolved datasets which are the dynamic counterparts of the daily cumulated contact networks of the SG dataset.
-From the 69 daily instances, we consider time-resolved contact pattern of four instances day 9, 20, 22 and 26, which can be considered as the representatives of all the instances.
-These time-resolved data are refered to as SGD dataset.
+a) \textit{Cumulative data per day} ($SG_{DAY}$): This comprises of 69 weighted networks of the visitors of the Science Gallery each representing a cumulative static aggregation network of a single day.
+Each of these daily interaction networks are obtained by aggregating the contact sequences for a period of 24 hours.
+The nodes in these networks represent visitors of the Science Gallery while an edge is drawn between two nodes if at least one contact was detected between those nodes during the interval of aggregation.
+Thus, every edge is weighted by the number of 20 seconds intervals during which the corresponding individuals have been in close-range proximity.
+In other words, if $i$ and $j$ remain in contact for $m$ number of 20s interval then the weight $w_{ij} = m$.

+b) \textit{Time resolved data} ($SG_{SECS}$): This dataset consists of time-varying versions of the networks for each of the 69 days.
+On each day, the evolution of the face-to-face interactions of the agents is captured by varying snapshots of the interaction network obtained after every 20 second time interval.

-The last dataset we consider is the face-to-face interaction data of the conference attendees of the ACM Hypertext 2009 conference held in Institute for Scientific Interchange Foundation in Turin, Italy, from June 29th to July 1st, 2009, where the SocioPatterns project deployed the Live Social Semantics application.
-The dataset contains the dynamical network of face-to-face proximity of 115 conference attendees over about 2.5 days.
-In future reference, we will refer to this as the HT dataset.
+\textbf{HYPERTEXT, 2009} ($HT_{SECS}$): The face-to-face interaction data of the conference attendees of ACM Hypertext 2009 held in Institute for Scientific Interchange Foundation in Turin, Italy, from June $29^{th}$ to July $1^{st}$, 2009, where the SocioPatterns project deployed the Live Social Semantics application.
+The dataset contains the dynamical network of face-to-face proximity of 113 conference attendees over about 2.5 days.